astros3x/Astri/README.md

 ## :question: Support
-If you have any issues or need help, contantact me on discord 2loop#6969 or just join my server: https://discord.gg/XnRjFmgPYz
+If you have any issues or need help, contantact me on discord 2loop#6969 or just join my [!discord server](https://discord.gg/XnRjFmgPYz)

 ## :warning: Disclaimer